March 29, 2012

 There is another gift we can give our future physicians.
 It is the gift of leadership.
 Despite the rise of many allied health fields, such as physicians assistants and nurse practitioners, and despite their importance and contributions, the fact remains that one of our most important jobs, one of my most important jobs, is leadership and accountability.

-Yes, medicine is multidisciplinary, and involves everyone from paramedics and home care-givers to pharmacists, physicians and nurses.
+Yes, medicine is multidisciplinary and involves everyone from paramedics and home caregivers to pharmacists, physicians, and nurses.
 However, ultimately someone has to be in charge.
 This is true in every profession.
 Combat may be multidisciplinary, but a commander has to have a final word.
 It matters for expediency and effectiveness; so that care can be fluid and responsive to change.
 But it also matters because, like it or not, someone has to be able and willing to accept and endure blame.
-Few things are move evident in medicine than this fact.
+Few things are more evident in medicine than this fact.